wujian16/Cornell-MOE/conda-recipe/README.md

-conda-recipe
+conda-moe
 =========

-This repository provides the recipes for building binary packages of [Cornell-MOE]
+This repository provides the recipes for building binary packages of cornel-moe.

+The built binaries are available on binstar.org, and can be installed using the following command

 ```
 conda config --add channels https://conda.binstar.org/rmcgibbo